Introduction to

-Imaginal Practice opens doors to new ways of being and relating that can radically shift how you relate to yourself, your experience and others.
+Imaginal practice opens doors to new ways of being and relating that can radically shift how you relate to yourself, experience, other people, and the world.
+It can fundamentally change how you work, play, relate, understand, and feel, creating richness, flow, aliveness, honesty, and depth.

-Rather than being a library of static information, all the content here is designed to help nudge you towards getting directly, or more deeply, in touch with the imaginal realm in your experience.
-To give you the pointers that will help guide your own intuitive explorations.
+The content here is designed to nudge you towards getting directly, or more deeply, in touch with the imaginal realm in your experience as well as to understand what the imaginal realm is and how it works.

-Some of the key imaginal practices and cultures that I am building upon include Jung’s Active Imagination, Rob Burbea’s Soul-Making Dharma, Tantric Buddhism, Shamanic Journeying, Cliff Barry’s Shadow Work Therapy and George Lakoff’s Metaphors We Live By.
+Some imaginal practices that I have been inspired by include Jung’s Active Imagination, Rob Burbea’s Soulmaking Dharma, Tantric Buddhism, Shamanic Journeying, and Cliff Barry’s Shadow Work Therapy.

 Writing